-Program participants earn two certificates upon successful completion of the program: the Career Readiness Certificate (WorkKeys) and the Alabama Certified Worker Certificate.
+Participants who complete the program earn two certificates: the ACT National Career Readiness Certificate (NCRC) and the Alabama Certified Worker Certificate (ACWC).
 These certificates document specific skills and aptitudes and give job seekers an advantage over the competition.

 Applied Mathematics - Measures workplace mathematical reasoning and problem solving skills from basic addition, subtraction, multiplication and division to multiple math functions like calculating percentage discounts and markups.